deseven/openai-resilient-proxy/README.md

 #### Notes
  - only `/chat/completions` endpoint is supported
+ - there's a `/status` endpoint that outputs all defined endpoints and their providers with statuses
- - there's a `/health` endpoint that could be used for monitoring
+ - there's also a `/health` endpoint that could be used for monitoring, it doesn't require an API key

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.